mpd-digital/mpd-digital/README.md

 ## 🧩 About Us

-**Goose Technology** is a next-generation digital studio based in 🇨🇭 Switzerland.
+** MPD.DIGITAL ** is a next-generation digital studio based in Switzerland.
 We build high-performance software across **Web3**, **AI**, and creative product development.

 We specialize in: